-Murdoch ambiitions hang in balance amid Fox News investigations
+Murdoch ambitions hang in balance amid Fox News investigations

 For now, though, Fox News continues to face public scrutiny over the continued presence of veteran executives who are accused of being complicit with the old guard.

-Suzanne Scott, who was promoted to president of programming on Monday, becoming one of two people effectively replacing Shine, has been accused in at least one lawsuit of trying to rally employees against former Fox News host Gretchen Carlson after she accused Ailes of sexual harassment last summer.
+Suzanne Scott, who was promoted to president of programming on Monday, has been accused in at least one lawsuit of trying to rally employees against former Fox News host Gretchen Carlson after she accused Ailes of sexual harassment last summer.
 Other current and former Fox News sources described Scott to CNNMoney as "more of the same" or "part of the problem."
 (Through a Fox News spokesperson, Scott said she "never asked any women at Fox News -- on-air or off -- to support Roger Ailes.")

 Given the Murdochs' eagerness to secure Sky, the decision to keep Scott and other former executives in place at Fox has many media executives scratching their heads.
 In conversations with CNNMoney, several executives at both rival and non-rival networks have asked why the Murdochs aren't making a wholesale change at Fox News and starting fresh with outside management.